rjadams82/synology-docker-project-automate/README.md

 ### How it works

 Synology uses an API to handle the administration of most tasks on a diskstation.
-We can utilize the ==synowebapi== binary on the local Synology system to feed requests to the Synology API.
+We can utilize the **synowebapi** binary on the local Synology system to feed requests to the Synology API.

-The ==SYNO.Docker.Project== API namespace allows us to start(up) and stop(down) Projects as well as clean (container/volume/network removal) and build (container/volume/network creation) Projects from the defined Project yaml file.
+The **SYNO.Docker.Project** API namespace allows us to start(up) and stop(down) Projects as well as clean (container/volume/network removal) and build (container/volume/network creation) Projects from the defined Project yaml file.

 We use a simple bash script and the Synology API to perform actions on the Synology Container Manager Projects available on the target Synology system.